Tampa/St. Petersburg Seatrout Fishing

-Charter fishing for sea-trout in St. Petersburg/Tampa Bay with Captain Wade Osborne is productive year-round.
-However, during Florida’s cooler months sea-trout converge in deep-water grass flats and canals for their pre-spawn ritual.
-If you’re looking for shear numbers of fish in the two-pound range, this is best time of year.
-Some sea-trout in the three to four-pound range, frequently called “yellow-mouths” are caught regularly then also.
+Charter fishing for seatrout in Tampa/St. Petersburg with Captain Wade Osborne is productive year-round.
+However, during Florida’s cooler months seatrout converge in deep-water grass flats and canals.
+If you’re looking for shear numbers of fish in the two-pound range, this is a great time of year.
+Some seatrout in the three to four-pound range, frequently called “yellow-mouths” are caught regularly.

-Drift fishing is often the most productive.
-By drifting lush grass flats while working a jig or fly, it’s easy to locate schools of sea-trout.
-Once a school is located, circling the area repeatedly can yield 30-60 fish an outing just by using artificial baits.
+Drift fishing lush grass flats while working a fly, plug or jig can be very productive also and it’s an easy way to find schools of seatrout.
+Once a school is located, circling the area repeatedly can yield 20-40 fish an outing just by using artificial baits.
 Another method is to anchor the boat and use live shrimp or scaled sardines.
-This technique usually produces the largest sea-trout.
+This technique usually produces the largest seatrout.

-During the rest of the year, Osborne fishes deep grass flats and grass patches that line the some of the passes in Tampa Bay and along St. Petersburg’s coast.
-As the waters warm, sea-trout move into areas with a good tidal flow to stay cool and ambush bait-fish.
+As the waters warm, seatrout move into areas with a good tidal flow to stay cool and ambush bait-fish.
 Scaled sardines and small pinfish become the live bait of choice; however, flies and lures still catch plenty of fish.